More and more people understand that milk has a particular task. It helps infants to gain weight as quickly as possible.

 However, the best reason to make almond milk yourself is that the result is much more natural and has a better nutty taste.

 In contrast, almond milk from the grocery store often consists of only 2% almonds.
-In addition, fillers, binders, and emulsifiers are added to it to make it more durable.
+In addition, fillers, binders, and emulsifiers are added to make it more durable.

-These additives can harm carbohydrate and fat metabolism, which is why they are instrumental in developing obesity (Paula-Neto et al. 20174).
+These additives can harm carbohydrate and fat metabolism, instrumental in developing obesity (Paula-Neto et al. 20174).

-Learning how to make almond milk quickly and easily from a cup of natural almonds will give you more of the natural nutrients.
+Learning to make almond milk quickly and easily from a cup of natural almonds will give you more natural nutrients.

 Alternatively, you can make almond milk using almond paste from the supermarket.
 However, the best almond milk is made from raw almonds.